vendu/vaaja/usr/games/kraksys/KRAKSYS.md

 ## Game Goal

-Your mission in the game is to crack and capture as many mainframes as possible from the other players. jacked.
+Your mission in the game is to crack and capture as many mainframes as possible from the other players.
 You may destroy mainframes with EMP-cards.
 Captured mainframes may not be taken back from you.

 ## Gameplay